Are you Doing Enough to Generate New Business for Your Organisation?

 I have had a very busy and productive week and it’s only Thursday morning.
 Reflecting before the end of the week with a day in the office ahead of me, I thought about what I’ve done this week to move my business forward.

 In SME-land, we don’t have armies of people to do newbusiness.
 Companies with owner-drivers can only rely on themselves to generate new business.
 It’s definitely about DIY.
-We are lucky since we have our own telemarketing team that do client work and a business development manager in the North West in addition to me.
+We are lucky since we have our own telemarketing team that does client work and a business development manager in the North West in addition to me.
 However, I thought that it might be useful to detail a short chronology of my proactive week i.e. what I have personally done to generate opportunities for new business.
 Once you’ve had a look, perhaps ask two questions of yourselves.

 - Am I personally doing enough every day to move my business forward?